 Our research network brings together internationally renowned investigators with expertise in Lyme and tick-borne diseases, infectious disease, neuropsychiatry, precision medicine, and clinical trials.
 The Research Network starts with a team of leading investigators, including Dr. Brian Fallon at Columbia University Irving Medical Center in New York City, Dr. John Aucott at Johns Hopkins University Medical Center in Baltimore Maryland, and Dr. Roberta DeBiasi at Children's National Hospital in Washington D.C..
 The research infrastructure is led by Mailman School of Public Health senior biostatistician and data system director (Martina Pavlicova, PhD and Richard Buchsbaum).
 The Coordinating Center provides expertise in the design and data management of clinical trials to its collaborating “nodes” where the research will be conducted.

 The CTNCC welcomes input from the public, community clinicians, and academics regarding novel treatment approaches that we should review and consider.
 If you would like to be placed on our mailing list to be kept up to date on the Clinical Trial Network announcements, please fill out our Contact Us form or email us at firstname.lastname@example.org.

 Clinical Trial Network team:

-Brian A. Fallon, MD, MPH, is the director of the Center for Neuroinflammatory Disorders and Biobehavioral Medicine and director of the Lyme and Tick-Borne Diseases Research Center at Columbia University and a CTN Director.
+Brian A. Fallon, MD, MPH, is the CTN director.
+He is also the director of the Center for Neuroinflammatory Disorders and Biobehavioral Medicine and director of the Lyme and Tick-Borne Diseases Research Center at Columbia University.

 Roberta Lynn DeBiasi, M.D., M.S., is Chief of the Division of Pediatric Diseases and Co-Director of the Congenital Zika Program at Children's National Hospital a CTN Node Principal Investigator.